 How will I be taught, and will there be any work outside the class?

 Individual presentations of prepared literary items and improvised conversations is followed immediately by oral feedback.
-The articulation process of any sound (vowel or consonant) selected for revision is practised through specific sounds (group, pair and individual work).
-You must be visible on camera and audible to the others.
+The articulation process of any sound (vowel or consonant) selected for revision is practised through specific sounds.
+(Group, pair and individual work).
+This is an online course, taught via live interactive sessions on Zoom, supported by a Google Classroom.
+For more information, see Online Learning at City Lit.

 Are there any other costs?
 Is there anything I need to bring?